 God alone is the Guru or the spiritual teacher.
-He shows Siva or Sat.
+He shows Shiva or Sat.
 Sat-Guru is

-Ambalam or Chidakasa Siva.
+Ambalam or Chidakasa Shiva.
 You will have to search the Guru in your own heart.
 Knowledge,

 devotion, purity and Siddhis are obtained through the grace of the Guru.
 The grace